jsjohnst/hook.io/README.md

 ##what is a webhook platform?

 an application platform for automating simple actions to take place on any arbitrary web event. a webhook platform can concurrently listen for millions of poll or push events and execute actions which are bound to these events.

 #want to learn more? we've got a book!

+if you are new to the concept of webhooks we've created an awesome free book that will gently introduce you into the world of the real-time web and change the way you think of the internet.

 ##hookIO the book (HTB)